panoptesDev/Safecoin/docs/src/running-validator/restart-cluster.md

 >
 > To confirm your restarted validator is correctly waiting for the 80%:
 > a.
 Look for `N% of active stake visible in gossip` log messages
 > b.
-Ask it over RPC what slot it's on: `safecoin --url http://127.0.0.1:8328 slot`.
+Ask it over RPC what slot it's on: `panoptis --url http://127.0.0.1:8328 slot`.
 It should return `SLOT_X` until we get to 80% stake
 >
 > Thanks!